 In 2019, we partnered with CNCF, Carbon Neutral Charitable Fund which plant trees for the planet to offset all Flare Street's emissions for that year and going forward.
 They carefully select native species that support natural ecosystems and wildlife, creating habitats that are more resilient to Australia’s climate.
 The trees are protected for up to 100 years, so they can capture carbon as well as natural rainfall.

-2020 saw us move to a new Studio in Melbourne which solely uses Solar energy.
+2020 saw us move to a new Studio in Melbourne which uses Solar energy.

 Flare Street has chosen to switch our banking to a customer owned back which only invests in 'clean' industries as well as creating a 927 hectare Conservation Reserve.

-Our postal service provider will change this year to a local, registered B Corp and Australia's first 100% carbon neutral delivery service.
+Our postal service provider has changed this year to a local, registered B Corp and Australia's first 100% carbon neutral delivery service.

 Finally, our packaging which was made from recycled materials & is recyclable will become 100% compostable satchels, along with our sticky tape, stickers, tissue paper and Poly-bags for wholesale clients.